nnwetzel/nnwetzel/README.md

-Hi, I’m Nat.
+Hi, I’m Nathan.

 I’m a second-year Computer Science student at Northeastern University, concentrating in Artificial Intelligence.
-I enjoy solving problems and learning new technologies.
-I’m an Amazon Future Engineer Scholarship recipient and previously interned as an SDE at Amazon.
-My passion for software engineering grew during my internship, and I’m excited to explore opportunities where I can contribute to innovative projects and continue building my skills.
+As an Amazon Future Engineer Scholar and former SDE intern at Amazon, I’ve worked on projects that fueled my passion for software engineering.
+I enjoy learning new technologies, building scalable solutions, and contributing to innovation, and I’m eager to grow my skills and impact the tech industry.